jlevangi/LazyDJ/README.md

 - Add songs to the current Spotify queue
 - View the current playing track and upcoming queue
 - Prevent duplicate song additions within a time frame
+- 'Search' for the Admin Keyword to add a song no matter the time frame
-- Responsive design and PWA capabilities for a native app-like experience.
+- Responsive design and PWA capabilities for a native app-like experience

 ## Requirements